sirdashasan/sirdashasan/README.md

 <h1 align="center">I'm Hasan Sırdaş, Full-Stack Developer with a Product-Oriented Mindset.</h1>
-<h3 align="center">Full-Stack Developer with experience in web & mobile development.
-Worked on a mobile application that reached 1M+ downloads.
-Interested in user acquisition, viral growth strategies and building high-performance applications.</h3>
+<h3 align="center">Full-Stack Developer with experience in web and mobile development.
+Contributed to a mobile application that reached over 1M downloads.
+Passionate about building high-performance applications and delivering end-to-end full-stack solutions.</h3>